TheoKand/ChessServer/Readme.md

 ChessServer
 ===========

-Visual Basic 6 Chess server with Winsock
+P2P Chess server with Visual Basic 6 + Winsock

 This is a fully functional chess server developed by me in 2004 using Visual Basic 6 and the Winsock control (MSWINSCK.OCX)